 Corydoras metae.
 Also sometimes called the Bandit Catfish, this Cory comes from Columbia and grows to about two inches.
 It is a peaceful, bottom-dwelling aquarium fish that needs to be kept in groups of at least three of its own kind; lone fish will become very shy and usually don't live very long.

 The name "bandit" comes from the dark banding that runs from gill to gill over the top of the head.
-Because it is from the family of catfish, the Banded Cory does not have scales, but rather an armored skin.
+Since it is from the family of catfish, the Banded Cory does not have scales, but rather an armored skin.

 Betta splendens.
 The Betta is often known by another common name, the Siamese Fighting Fish.
 This is one of the most popular of all aquarium fish, due to the bright color and long flowing fins of the males.
 It is a relatively short-lived fish (two or three years) that grows to about three inches in size.